rileyle/SPS_CEBRA_EventBuilder/README.md

 # SPS-CEBRA Data Analysis Package
-This is built off the SPS_SABRE_EventBuilder
+This is built off the SPS_SABRE_EventBuilder.
-Version 4
+Version 4.
 This is a software package designed to help experimenters analyze data from SPS-CEBRA at FSU.
 It can convert CoMPASS data to ROOT, sort the data in time, build events, perform preliminary analysis and provide basic plots.